artefactual-labs/amflow/README.md

 ## Installation

-Download the [latest binary][0] or use the [Docker image][1] as follows:
+Download the [latest binary][0] and simply run it, e.g.:

+    $ ./amflow help

+You can also use the [Docker image][1], e.g.:

-    $ docker run -p 2323:2323 --rm sevein/amflow:latest edit
+    $ docker run --rm sevein/amflow:latest help

+## Usage examples

-The web application should be accessible via http://127.0.0.1:2323.
+Serve the latest workflow document found in Archivematica's GitHub repository.
+It should be accessible at http://127.0.0.1:2323.

+    $ docker run -p 2323:2323 --rm sevein/amflow:latest edit --latest

 ## API docs